 The Chinese jing treatment is a therapeutic strategy that makes use of the master and coupled points of the eight extraordinary vessels plus CV 6 (qihai) to activate the functions of the extraordinary vessels.
 Remember that the extraordinary vessels are not subject to the same laws of yin/yang that characterize the 12 main meridians.
 While they have numerous physiological functions, in essence they are homeostatic vessels, which can:

-supplement deficiency when needed, especially of jing (as in the case of many MS symptoms), and
+- supplement deficiency when needed, especially of jing (as in the case of many MS symptoms), and

-reduce excesses and pathological products such as phlegm, damp, stagnant qi and blood that develop due to underlying deficiencies.
+- reduce excesses and pathological products such as phlegm, damp, stagnant qi and blood that develop due to underlying deficiencies.

 Many clinicians are wary of using the extraordinary vessels for fear of draining an already weakened patient, but a clear understanding of the physiology of the extraordinary vessels and centuries of clinical experience (as well as your own) proves this fear is not supported.
 Consult Table 1 for a summary of the generalized functions of each of the extraordinary vessels.

 |1.
 Homeostatic||Absorbs excess peerverse energy from the 12 main meridians||To treat fever caused by invasion of an exogenous pathogen|

 |2.
 Circulatory||Warms and defends the surface by circulating wei qi||To increase yang in the body|

 |3.
 Enriching||Enriches the body with qi, blood and ancestral qi||To treat deficiencies in those areas|

 |4.
 Controlling||Serves as reservoirs and conductors of jing||To treate essence deficiency illness and the decelopmental life cycle problems|

 |5.
 Nourishing||Harmonizes and nourishes the extraordinary organs: gallbladder; uterus; brain; blood vessels; bone marrow; and bone||To treat diseaes of the liver/gallbladder, uterus, brain, blood vessels, bone marrow, and bone|

 |6.
 Supervisory||Exerts a commanding role over areas of the body, essential substances and zang-fu organs||To treat zones of the body, essential substances, and zang-fu organs|

-* When the pulses are balanced but the patient still complains of symptoms * When the 12 main meridians have failed * To treat the root causes of a disease
+|7.
+Balancing||Regulates energy||* When the pulses are balanced but the patient still complains of symptoms |

 |8.
 Supplementing||Supplements multiple deficiencies||To treat chronic disease, metabolic and hormonal disorders and psychic strain|

 |9.
 Adjusting||Reduces inherited or acquired structural stress||To treat muscle tension, postural or structural stress|

 The jing treatment contacts the patient's qi on a very deep level: that of the jing qi, a combination of one's pre- and postnatal qi - in short, who we are.
 By virtue of the needles, the jing treatment accesses this very deep core energetic substrate, augments it, frees it up and circulates it for proper physiological functioning.
 Patients with multiple sclerosis describe the effect of this treatment as comparable to a rested vacation - certainly a testimony to the power of the needles and the energetic zones regulated by the extraordinary vessels.